How to Make Online Research with Baby Boomers a Success

 Despite millennials and Generation Z accounting for more of the population, baby boomers are a really important demographic for market research, because quite often they are the ones with the biggest spending power.
 They can be more affluent than other generations and have more disposable income - so it’s really important that brands understand what appeals to them and know how to target them.

-When it comes to market research, it’s easy to cast stereotypes on boomers.
-Many people assume that this generation are stuck in their ways, and that they shy away from online methodologies in preference of more traditional techniques.
-However, the truth is, a market research community and online studies are a fantastic way to engage with baby boomers!
+When it comes to market research, it can be easy to cast stereotypes on boomers.
+Many people assume this generation shy away from digital tools and prefer traditional methods.
+But in reality, online methodologies are a fantastic way to engage with baby boomers.

 Let’s look at the stats: